Friday, January 18, 2019

 My Rating:

-In general, The Cabin reads as more of a mystery than as a suspense or thriller story.
-The strong point of the book is that as the story progresses, it is revealed that each person at the cabin had a motive to kill Courtney or Josh.
-However, there is not a lot of action involved that would provide more suspense along with the mystery.
-Instead, there is a detective on the case who seems more concerned with playing cat and mouse with the suspects while revealing as little information as possible about his findings.
+The Cabin reads like more of a mystery than a suspense or thriller.
+The strongest thing about the plot is that, as the story progresses, it reveals that each person at the cabin had a motive to kill Courtney or Josh.
+However, there isn't much action to add more suspense to the mystery.
+Instead, there is a detective on the case who seems more concerned with playing cat-and-mouse with the suspects while revealing as little as possible about his findings.
 As a result, Makenzie decides to enlist the help of Blake to do her own investigation.
 She learns various secrets from each of her friends, but still, there is little action because, thinking she is being a good friend, Makenzie is reluctant to share the potentially incriminating information with the detective about her friends.

 One last word of advice: if you do not like cliffhanger endings, do not read this book.